rlugojr/linkurious-enterprise-manual/backup.md

 3. If you use mySQL or postreSQL instead of SQLite (default) as the internal data store of Linkurious, please backup these databases now.

-You can now restart Neo4j and Linkurious.
+You can now restart Linkurious.